lab-mids/matnexus/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v2.1 (LGPLv2.1).
-The terms and conditions for copying, distribution, and modification are outlined in the `LICENSE`file in the root directory of this project.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPLv3.0).
+The terms and conditions for copying, distribution, and modification are outlined in the `LICENSE` file in the root directory of this project.

 By using or distributing this project, you agree to abide by the terms and conditions of this license.
-For more details regarding the GNU LGPLv2.1, please see [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
+For more details regarding the GNU LGPLv3.0, please see [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).